The City of Coos Bay does municipal construction projects to maintain and improve the city and better serve residents.

 - January – February 2017: Excavate basins.

-- February – June 2017: Concrete poured for basins and headworks
+- February – June 2017: Pour concrete for basins and headworks

 - May – December 2017: ODOT Empire Blvd road project sidewalks and paving from Pacific to Wisconsin (Separate Project)